A2ayak/vue3-venn-chart/README.md

 # vue3-venn-chart

-Venn chart component based on Vue3.2
+Venn chart component for Vue3.2 which is based on @upsetjs/venn.js & d3.js
 ## Table of Contents

 - [vue3-venn-chart](#vue3-venn-chart)